a1hmad23/GRobsidian/A First Course In GR/CH4 Perfect Fluids In Special Relativity.md

 - The source of the gravitational field can be taken as a perfect fluid as a first approximation.
 - A fluid is a special kind of continuum- a collection of particles so numerous that the dynamics of individual particles cannot be followed, leaving only a description in terms of average quantities-number of particles per unit volume, energy density, density of momentum, temperature etc.
 - The collection of particles must be large enough so that individual particles don't matter, but small enough so that it is relatively homogenous- average velocity, kinetic energy, interparticle spacing must be the same everywhere in the collection.
 Such a collection is called an element.
 - The continuum approximations assigns to each element a value of density, temperature, etc. If such a collection does not exist, then the continuum approximation breaks down.
-Since the elements are regarded as small, this approximation is mathematically expressed by assigning to each point a value of density, temperature, etc. So a continuum is defined by various fields, having values at each point and each time.
+Since the elements are regarded as small, this approximation is mathematically expressed by assigning to each point a value of density, temperature, etc. So a continuum is defined by various fields- having values at each point and each time.
 - A fluid is a continuum that flows.
 Rigidity comes from forces parallel to the interface between two elements.
 Two adjacent elements can push and pull on each other, but the continuum wont be rigid unless they prevent each other from sliding along their common boundary.
 A fluid is characterized by the weakness of such forces compared to the push and pull forces which are called pressure.
 A perfect fluid has all anti slipping forces equal to 0, the only force between neighboring elements being pressure.

 ### 4.2 Dust: The Number-flux vector $\vec{N}$